-In a lateral move, an employee moves to an equivalent role in an organization, usually with a similar salary range and a job title at the same level.
+In a lateral move, an employee moves to an equivalent role in an organization.
+The new position usually has a similar salary range and a job title and is at the same level.
 Unline a promotion where an employee moves up the employment ladder, a lateral move keeps the employee on the same level but changes their job responsibilities.
 The sideways move may afford the employee new opportunities or access to new skills.

 A lateral move gives the employee a chance to expand his skills and network with a new circle of employees and customers.
-A lateral move is an opportunity for an employee to expand his or her career path opportunities.
+A lateral move is an opportunity for an employee to expand their career path opportunities.

 Visually, in a lateral move, the employee's new job is equal to or on the same level on an organizational chart as the employee's former job.
-The employee who accepts a lateral move may or may not report to the same manager depending on the responsibilities that report to that manager.
+The employee who accepts the move may or may not report to the same manager, depending on the responsibilities that report to that manager.

-As an employee advances up the organizational chart, fewer opportunities exist.
+As an employee advances up the organizational chart, fewer opportunities exist for lateral moves.
 Organizations need fewer people who organize and manage the work and oversee the work of others than they need employees who actually do the work.

 Advantages of a Lateral Move

-- gains visibility with a new group of coworkers and managers.
-Visibility for a good employee brings potential opportunities.
+Also, the worker gains visibility with a new group of coworkers and managers.
+Visibility for a good employee brings potential future opportunities.

 A lateral move is viewed as desirable by employees because of the impact a lateral move has on the employee's opportunity for personal and professional growth and motivation.
 While a lateral move may not heavily affect pay, the lateral move is often accompanied by a small increase in responsibility.
 The worker may feel more connected with the business as they begin to have a broader influence on the decision process.

 A lateral move raises the status of the employee.
-The move is a visible sign of esteem from the employer that they are developing the employee and preparing him or her for bigger and better opportunities.
-Coworkers see this as do managers.
+The move is a visible sign of esteem from the employer that they are developing the employee and preparing them for bigger and better opportunities.
+Coworkers will see this as do managers.

 The lateral move is viewed as a continuing commitment from the employer to enable the employee to continue to develop and grow in their employment and pursue a desirable career path.
 It is valued as an opportunity booster.
-It is cherished by employees who are not quite ready for—or an opportunity doesn't exist for a promotion.
+It is cherished by employees who are not quite ready for—or an opportunity doesn't exist for—a promotion.
 The employee's career continues to grow.